First, let’s start here:

 Now, are there some times when I think a first look is a good idea?
 Yes.
 If the bride or the groom are very private people and don’t want to share that moment with their friends and family – then yes; a first look can be a good idea.
 And if you time or portraits right afterward – YES!
 It can be a great idea!
 But if the first look is done 5 minutes before the ceremony?
 Hard pass.

 3. STRICT TIMELINES

-I’ve addressed this in my wedding packages post – where I am set on a half-day or full day packages – but strict timelines are moment-killers.
+I’ve addressed this in my wedding packages post – where I chat about hiring your photographer based on a strict timeline.

 If we are jamming in a million things into your timeline, there is no space for reflection or emotion.
 You’re literally bouncing from one thing to another without any time for quiet moments.

 It’s a moment-killer because we literally don’t even have time for moments to exist.